Kevinle76/Web_Design/README.md

   * An explanation of the project

   * Links to each visualizations page.
-There should be a sidebar containing preview images of each plot.
-Clicking an image should take the user to that visualization.

 * Four [visualization pages](#visualization-pages), stored in the `visualizations` folder, each with the following elements: